 Rock N Roll at Christiania – The Free Town

 An alternative, carefree lifestyle is what you can see in this hippie town on the bank of a lake.
 The houses aren’t built conventionally here nor do people do any conventional stuff.
 The walls are never painted in a particular colour.
 In fact, the wall art changes with every visit you take here.
 It is also a great place to observe graffiti artists at the task.
 The marijuana is sold illegally on the streets of Christiania.
 The tourists are not advised to fall for any price or offer.
-Do even try to click the main street of the town.
+Don’t even try to click the main street of the town where the marijuana is sold.
 Once you are done exploring the touristy part of Christiania, i.e. the creative buildings and garden exhibits, you can move towards the water.

 As you move along the cutely decorated huts and gardens along the river, you would also find the teens partying and chilling around.
 I had easily moved around all by myself despite the warnings and the hype of it being unsafe.